weinstockj/UKB_regenie_workflow/README.md

 # Regenie WDL Workflow

 This WDL workflow runs [regenie](https://rgcgithub.github.io/regenie/) for GWAS/RVAS.
 This has been tested on the UKB RAP, but not elsewhere.

 This WDL parallelizes step 1 using the instructions [here](https://github.com/rgcgithub/regenie/wiki/Further-parallelization-for-level-0-models-in-Step-1).
 It calls regenie v4.1 via a docker container provided by the RGC developers.

+## Available Workflows

+- `regenie_qt.WDL`: Workflow for quantitative traits
+- `regenie_bt.WDL`: Workflow for binary traits

+Both workflows share the same structure and inputs, using a manifest file for step 2 chunks and plink2 filtering.

 ## Workflow Inputs

+Both workflows (regenie_qt.WDL and regenie_bt.WDL) share the same input parameters:

 - `File step1_pvar`: The pvar file for step 1.
 Presumably, based on array genotypes have been filtered for MAF, HWE, missingness and LD pruned.
 - `File step1_psam`: The psam file for step 1.
 - `File step1_pgen`: The pgen file for step 1.
 - `String step1_prefix`: The prefix for step 1 output files.
 - `File step2_chunk_manifest`: The manifest file for step 2.
-This is a list of the pvar, psam and pgen files for step 2.
+This is a TSV listing chromosome regions and their corresponding pvar, psam, and pgen files.
 See below for details.
 - `String covariate_string`: A string of covariate column names.
 - `String categorical_covariate_string`: A string of categorical covariate column names.
-- `File plink2_binary`: The plink2 binary.
-This is used to filter variants in step2.
+- `File plink2_binary`: The plink2 binary file (zip archive).
+This is used to filter variants in step2 for improved performance.
 - `File covariates`: The covariates file.
 - `File phenotypes`: The phenotypes file.
 - `Boolean concatenate_into_parquet`: Whether to concatenate the summary statistics into a single parquet file.
 - `Int n_step1`: The number of "l0" jobs in step 1 to parallelize over.
-- `fix_step2_header_for_rap`: The plink2 psam files from UKB RAP are missing a header.
-This is a workaround to fix this.
+- `Boolean fix_step2_header_for_rap`: The plink2 psam files from UKB RAP may have formatting issues.
+Setting this to true applies a workaround to fix the header.
+- `Int minMAC`: The minimum minor allele count for variants in step 2 (default: 10).
+- `Int threads`: Number of threads to use for computation (default: 8).
+- `Int step1_block_size`: Block size for step 1 (default: 500).
+- `Int step2_block_size`: Block size for step 2 (default: 250).

 ### Step2 chunk manifest